-ID Scope % of emissions in scope % reduction from base year Metric Base year Normalized base year emissions Target year Comment Int1 Scope 1+2 95% 1% metric tonnes CO2e per square foot 2013 0.008485 2014 We implemented an intensity target for 2014 based on metric tonnes per square foot which we feel is a relevant measurement for real estate properties.
-Our 2014 intensity reduction target using our 2013 rolling base year was 1-2%.
-We incurred a slight increase of 0.1%, due to a minor difference in our boundary square footage in 2013 as compared to 2014.
+ID Scope % of emissions in scope % reduction from base year Metric Base year Normalized base year emissions covered by target Target year Is this a science-based target?
+Comment Int1 Scope 1+2 (location- based) 95% 1% Metric tonnes CO2e per square foot 2014 0.010062 2015 No, but we anticipate setting one in the next 2 years We implemented an intensity target for 2015 based on metric tonnes per square foot which we feel is a relevant measurement for real estate properties.
+Our 2015 intensity reduction target using our 2014 rolling base year was 1-2%.